AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/faq.md

 * Visit the SDK [community forum](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-sdks/ct-p/platform-sdk) to ask questions
 * Contact [Adobe Experience Cloud customer care](https://experienceleague.adobe.com/?support-solution=General#support) for immediate assistance

-## Using AEP Swift SDKs with tvOS
+## Using Experience Platform Swift SDKs with tvOS

 ### 'X' is unavailable in application extension for tvOS

-You may encounter this error when using the AEP SDK for a tvOS app target, with the following message "'X' is unavailable in application extension for tvOS".
-This behavior is unexpected for tvOS targets and it seems to be an issue in Xcode where it apples additional checks for tvOSApplicationExtension API compatibility.
+You may encounter this error when using the Experience Platform SDK for a tvOS app target, with the following message "'X' is unavailable in application extension for tvOS".
+This behavior is unexpected for tvOS targets and it seems to be an issue in Xcode where it applies additional checks for `tvOSApplicationExtension` API compatibility.
-Until this issue is resolved in the future Xcode versions, a workaround is to mark the classes or functions with the attribute: @available(tvOSApplicationExtension, unavailable) to suppress the error as in the examples below:
+Until this issue is resolved in the future Xcode versions, a workaround is to mark the classes or functions with the attribute: `@available(tvOSApplicationExtension, unavailable)` to suppress the error as in the examples below:

 #### Example